inconsistent-dg/AC-Modding/pages/gamesw-video-capture.md

+---
+title: Games with Video Capture
+description: A list of Switch games that support video capture
+---

 The following is a list of all games supporting video capture on the Nintendo Switch.
 The information was taken from [http://www.benoitren.be/switch-videocapturesupport.html](http://www.benoitren.be/switch-videocapturesupport.html).

 This list was last updated the 11th of November, 2020.
 If any information is outdated, please inform either me or the creator behind benoitren.be.